-Although I had always believed in them to some degree, these realizations only became extremely clear to me much more recently (I am ready to be proven wrong).
+Although I had always known them to some degree, these ideas only became extremely clear to me more recently (I am ready to accept that they may be wrong).
 Hopefully you can keep an open mind while you read this post!

 1 | We are all interconnected, and in fact, the same.

 No one is better than anyone else.
 We are all connected – to each other, to animals, and to nature.
 Once you truly believe that we are all the same, then you will only feel love and compassion towards every other living being.

 - You can start by thinking about the food you eat.
 Where does it come from?
 Think about where the garbage you are throwing away was first created, and also where it goes after you toss it out.
 These are important details of our lives that we often ignore.
 But once we start thinking beyond ourselves, we feel the weight of the world on us and vice versa.